-Air Pumps: When a locomotive is sitting still, the pumps come on in a steady beat to replace the air lost from the brake air release and from air-operated appliances.
-Once the pressure is up, the pumps only turn on occasionally to maintain the pressure.
-Diesel Air Pumps are operated directly from the motor and are quite noticeable when turned on in a non-moving locomotive.
-You will hear the Air Pumps come on soon after the Horn is operated to maintain the air pressure.
+Air Pumps: When a locomotive is sitting still, the pumps come on at a steady beat to replace the air lost from the brake air release and from pneumatically operated appliances.
+Once the pressure is up, the pumps only operate occasionally to maintain the pressure.
+Large steam locomotives may have more than one pump operating independently.